Rosalia Bernadine Sattler

+Rosalia Bernadine Sattler was born July 15, 1927, in Cottonwood, and died Thursday, Sept.
+5, 2019, at Life Care Center of Lewiston.

-Rosalia Bernadine Sattler and her husband, Stanley, moved from Cottonwood to Clarkston in the fall of 1947, following the birth of their oldest son, Robert J. Sattler.
+Rosalia Bernadine Beckman married Stanley P. Sattler June 25, 1946, at Cottonwood.
+Rosalia and her husband, Stanley, moved from Cottonwood to Clarkston in the fall of 1947, following the birth of their oldest son, Robert J. Sattler.
 In 1973, Rosalia and Stanley moved to Lewiston.
 Following Stanley’s passing in 1981, Rosalia continued to live in Lewiston, and later moved into Life Care Center of Lewiston.

 During her first few years of marriage, Rosalia was focused on raising a family of three sons and maintaining an active household.
 Her activities included becoming a good cook, an accomplished seamstress and quiltmaker.
 Family was always first and foremost in her thoughts and activities.
 When the youngest of the three sons went off to elementary school, she worked retail and grocery stores.
 She spent the last 14 years of her employment delivering the Lewiston Tribune to the Camas Prairie.
 She was well known by her clients for her dependability and long-term friendship.
 She retired in 1992 at age 65.